LucasHokerberg/home-assistant/README.md

 # Home Assistant
-My Home Assistant configuration, for any one to use of their liking!
+My Home Assistant configuration, for any one to use of their liking.
+Feel free to download, improve, and share my work!